How to Find Care for Your Aging Parent: What You Need to Know

 Or maybe your mother is recovering from a fall.
 She’s healthy again, but the incident made you realize it might not be safe for her to live at home alone anymore.
 What are your options and next steps?

-If one of these situations sounds familiar to you, it might be time to explore finding care for your parent.
+If one of these situations sounds familiar to you, it might be time to explore finding assisted living or at-home care for your parent.
 Oftentimes, knowing if your parent might benefit from care comes from noticing how well they can keep up with the activities of daily living (ADLs).
 These include:

 - Using the restroom